Don't Throw Stones, But Abide In Love

 8. to pay the price or penalty of; suffer for.

 In a critical world, it’s very important that we consciously and intentionally stay in God’s love.
 God’s love is a home that travels with you wherever you go.
 It’s a place you can rest in like a cozy bed with warm blankets during the tiring, hectic day.
-It’s fortress when you feel under attack.
-It’s place of comfort and peace you can invite others into.
-When you’re having a conversation, can almost imagine yourself sitting on a comfortable couch together talking over tea, no matter where you are.
+It’s a fortress when you feel under attack.
+It’s a place of comfort and peace you can invite others into.
+When you’re having a conversation, you can almost imagine yourself sitting on a comfortable couch together talking over tea, no matter where you are.
 God’s love is with you always.
 Abide in it.
 Move in.
 Take all of the baggage you’ve been carrying and sit it down.
-You have a place of rest and peace in Christ.
+You have a place of rest and peace in Yeshua.

 I don’t think it’s possible to truly love others if you’re not abiding in love.
 We get love from God, family, friends, significant others, and sometimes acts of love from strangers.
 It’s incredibly challenging for a person who is not experiencing love to give love to others.
 How can you give people something that’s foreign to you?
 It’s like someone asking you to make Chinese food when you don’t know the style, dishes, or ingredients.
 How can you bring joy to others when joy is a foreign concept to you?
-So, it is very important that we sit still and abide in God’s love.
+So, it is very important that we sit still and meditate, abide in God’s love.

 One more thought on this, accept God’s love without opposition or question.
 Sometimes we can be too humble to the point where it’s not humility but self-loathing.
 Sometimes we just can’t set aside the things we’ve said or done.
 Listen, when you confess your sins to God, ask for forgiveness, and wholeheartedly repent, that’s a wrap.
 You don’t have to keep questioning whether or not God forgave you or should forgive you.
 God loves you.
 God forgives you.
 God is still working in and improving you.
 It’s so important you accept His love and not question or doubt it.
 Once you’ve accepted God’s love without opposition or question, an important next step is accepting God’s love of others without opposition or question.